jstolarek/slicer/README.md

 slicer>
 ```

-You can interact with REPL by providing single-line declarations:
+You can interact with REPL by providing single-line declarations and
+expressions:

 ```
 slicer> data intlist = Nil | Cons int * intlist